agnedil/rag-demo-with-gradio/README.md

 1. Clone this repository to your local machine.
 2. Create and activate a virtual environment of your choice (venv, conda, etc.).
 3. Install dependencies from the requirements.txt file by running `pip install -r requirements.txt`.
-4. Set up environment variables REPLICATE_API_TOKEN (for a Llama 2 model hosted on replicate.com) and COHERE_API_KEY (for embeddings and reranking service on cohere.com)
+4. Set up environment variables REPLICATE_API_TOKEN (for an LLM hosted on replicate.com) and COHERE_API_KEY (for embeddings and reranking service on cohere.com)
 4. Start the Gradio app by running `python app.py`.

 ## Licence